Hatton, Derbyshire: Geography

 Hatton is about half a mile north of Tutbury, Staffordshire, with the River Dove running between the two villages and creating the county boundary; the river is crossed by a listed bridge.
 It has a population of 2,690 and is mainly residential.

 The village is close to the A50 road which links the M1 and M6.
 The A50 used to pass across the northern edge of the village, but was bypassed in May 1995 by the 6-mile £19million Hatton, Hilton and Foston Bypass.
 The former route is now the A511, which passes through the village from Tutbury.
-Tutbury and Hatton railway station is on the Nottingham to Crewe line.
+Tutbury & Hatton railway station is on the Nottingham to Crewe line.
 Services are provided by East Midlands Railway.
 The station was originally closed in the Beeching cuts in the 1960s, but was re-opened in the 1980s (like other previously closed rural stations) because of public demand.
-Local bus services are provided by Midland Classic who link Hatton with the market towns of Burton-upon-Trent and Uttoxeter, and Trent Barton who link with Derby and Burton-upon-Trent.
+Local bus services are provided by Diamond East Midlands who link Hatton with the market towns of Burton-upon-Trent and Uttoxeter, and Trentbarton who link with Derby and Burton-upon-Trent.

 The village is within the district of South Derbyshire District Council and county of Derbyshire County Council.
-The local MP is Conservative Heather Wheeler, who was elected in 2010.
+The local MP is Labour politician John Whitby, who was elected in 2024.